 Distribution of ketamine typically occurs among friends and acquaintances, most often at nightclubs, parties, music festivals, and concerts; street sales of ketamine are rare.

 Ketamine, along with the other "club drugs," has become popular among teens and young adults at dance clubs, musical festivals, and concerts.
 Ketamine is manufactured commercially as a powder or liquid.
-Powdered ketamine is also formed from pharmaceutical ketamine by evaporating the liquid using hot plates, warming trays, or microwave ovens, a process that results in the formation of crystals, which are then ground into powder.

 Vials containing liquid ketamine